-When public contracting formalities require that PII are publicised (eg, official gazette publications or equivalent) no PII other than the name of the individual should be published whenever that is sufficient to guarantee the identification of the public contractor and counterparty.
+When public contracting formalities require that PII is publicised (eg, official gazette publications or equivalent) no PII other than the name of the individual should be published whenever that is sufficient to guarantee the identification of the public contractor and counterparty.

-There are specific rule restricting the use of CCTV on certain areas in premises or outdoors.
+There is a specific rule restricting the use of CCTV in certain areas (inside or outdoors).

-Law 58/2019 of 8 August does not include derogations, exclusions or limitations other than those already described.
+Law No. 58/2019 of 8 August 2019 does not include derogations, exclusions or limitations other than those already described.